Borislavsl/AutoCadPluginShowMessage/README.md

 A tool bar is set with three buttons.
 Clicking on them, they execute respectively:

-A command which prompt a message on the AutoCAD command line
+A command which prompts a message on the AutoCAD command line

 A command which displays a Windows form